 One of the most romantic places to visit in Singapore!

 Why it’s awesome: The luxury Raffles Hotel is a grand colonial-style building that can trace its roots back to the 1880s.
 What started as a fairly modest property grew over the years into the iconic establishment that it is today.
 Interestingly, it was the first hotel in Singapore to have electric lights!
 A favourite haunt of people like Somerset Maugham and Rudyard Kipling back in the day, the hotel has opulent rooms, an elegant ballroom, a shopping arcade with boutique stores, and several places onsite to enjoy fine cuisine and a refined drink.
 The hotel’s famous Long Bar gave birth to the fruity Singapore Sling, a delicious cocktail.
 The property has been featured in several movies and TV shows.

 What to do there: Admire the grand lobby before making your way to the Long Bar to bask in the olde-worlde atmosphere and enjoy a laid-back drink in a sophisticated setting.
 The Singapore Sling is a must-try, though you’ll also find a wide range of imported spirits and beers to satisfy your thirst too.
 Admire the elegant artwork, which includes a gorgeous portrait if Shanghai Lilly and drop monkey nut shells on the floor as patrons of old used to do.
 Enjoy the feelings of splendour surrounded by wicker furnishings, a gleaming teak wood bar, and old-fashioned reed fans.
-If you really want to splurge you can book a night or two in the iconic hotel to really feel fancy.
+If you really want to splurge on your holiday in Singapore, you can book a weekend trip to the iconic hotel to really feel fancy.